laerteallan/recuperation_contracts/README.md

 ```

-Observation was added more two option one put and delete.
+Observation was added more two options, one put and delete.

 The option put is very simple

-Update Information PUT
+Update Information the specific contract using PUT
 ```sh

 curl -X PUT \